mauroreisvieira/redom-tailwindcss/README.md

 Alternatively you can [download](https://codeload.github.com/mauroreisvieira/redom-tailwindcss/zip/master) this repository.

-## About  mauroreisvieira/mddoks
+## About

-Dok is an documentation builder that helps you quickly build documentations.\
+RE:DOM & Tailwind CSS is an documentation builder that helps you quickly build documentations.\
 It's powered by [Tailwind CSS](https://github.com/tailwindcss/tailwindcss), allowing you to create custom themes, which makes the process of creating documentation easy.

 ## Documentation

-Dok documentation is available at [redom-tailwindcss](https://mauroreisvieira.github.io/redom-tailwindcss/#/)
+RE:DOM & Tailwind CSS documentation is available at [redom-tailwindcss](https://mauroreisvieira.github.io/redom-tailwindcss/#/)

 ## License

-The Dok is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)
+The redom-tailwindcss is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)